Clockchecker is a solver of Blood on the Clocktower's puzzles,

 Why is it slow?

 Clockchecker is a hobby project.
-To try to keep it fun, it is written in Python, and the design decisions lean
+To try to keep it fun, it is

 towards conceptual simplicity rather than efficiency.
 This helps keep the sprawling complexity of